 As far as we are aware, DOD has not identified any cases in which RCRA or CERCLA have adversely impacted military readiness.
 Nor are we aware of any such instances.
-Even DOD's own background materials supporting the "Readiness and Range Preservation Initiative" downplay the need for amending RCRA and CERCLA, characterizing the impact on readiness as merely "potentially significant".
-DOD's sole justification for its proposed amendments to RCRA and CERCLA is that a citizen suit was recently filed in Alaska alleging that the discharge of ordnance onto an operational military range constitutes "disposal" under RCRA and a "release" under CERCLA.
-Assuming the plaintiffs prevail in this suit, the appropriate relief would be to require DOD to obtain a RCRA permit for the affected range.
-Such a permit could be crafted in a manner that would protect the environment while allowing DOD to continue training.
+Even DOD's own background materials supporting the "Readiness and Range Preservation Initiative" for 2002 downplay the need for amending RCRA and CERCLA, characterizing the impact on readiness as merely "potentially significant".
+DOD's justification for its proposed amendments to RCRA and CERCLA is a citizen suit filed in Alaska.
+According to DOD, this suit alleges that the discharge of ordnance onto an operational military range constitutes "disposal" under RCRA and a "release" under CERCLA.
+DOD concludes that if munitions used for their intended purpose are considered to be statutory solid waste, the Army could be forced to perform corrective action or remediation of Eagle River Flats, and live-fire training during the remediation would be impossible.

 Similarly, DOD has not identified any instances in which the Clean Air Act's conformity requirements have actually prevented the military from conducting the activities it believes are necessary to maintain readiness.
 Instead, it describes some "near misses," and urges that the proposed exemption is necessary to facilitate the next round of base closures in 2005.
 These "near misses" are cases where, in fact, potentially conflicting environmental requirements and readiness concerns were successfully resolved through the regulatory process.
 DOD's proposed amendments to the Clean Air Act would allow continued violations of the health-based National Ambient Air Quality Standards without any demonstration that DOD could not make the necessary emissions offsets.